sureiii/computing-work/story.md

   "So..."
 Jackson started.
 "Do you know what kind of guys Jessica likes?
 I mean, she's you're best friend after all."
 Upon hearing those words, my heart shattered into a million pieces.
-He liked my best friend, not me...
+He likes my best friend, not me...
+I guess this is where everything in life goes downhill just like those in the books that I read.

   "Yeah, she likes tall and witty guys," I lied, hoping that he would fall for it.

   "Oh, okay, thanks, Renee!
 Bye!"
 Jackson replied with a smile.
 I could obviously hear the tinge of sadness in his voice.
+He probably thought that he did not classify as a guy that Jessica would like.
 Maybe I should give up on this stupid crush.

-# I AINT DONE OK
+But how could I, he has everything I want in a guy.
+The fact that I cannot get him makes me like him even more.
+Why am I reacting this way?
+I should probably tell Jessica that Jackson likes her